Information about the Centre

 You can read more about the ETCs HERE

 For more information contact Jemma Tewkesbury (Centre Manager) on Jemma.Tewkesbury@dorsetfa.com or 01202 688279

 The Trials for the 2023/24 season have now closed.

 If you’ve missed them, you can register for the open sessions we will be running in October and February Half Terms.

 The FA Girls' England Talent Pathway, Emerging Talent Centre (ETC) was created for the 2022/23 Season.
 The main purpose of an Emerging Talent Centre is Talent ID: To identify and develop future potential players by providing local, accessible high-quality training environments.

 The new Centres will offer increased playing time, varied football formats and allow players to play for both an Emerging Talent Centre and a grassroots club, school, or representative team, which we hope will enhance the variety of playing experiences.

-The FA Girls' England Talent Pathway, Advanced Coaching Centre was created for the 2014/15 season.
+Previously the Advanced Coaching Centre was delivered from 2014/15 to 2021/22 season.
 It has brought a new player-focused approach to elite female youth football, ensuring the pathway is accessible as well as both supportive and educational.